mohit-sharma-87/starter-azure-function-mongodb/README.md

-# How to use Azure function with MongoDB Atlas in Java
+# How to use Azure functions with MongoDB Atlas in Java

 > In this article we will learn how to use [MongoDB atlas](https://www.mongodb.com/atlas/database), a cloud database,
-> when you are getting started with [Azure function](https://learn.microsoft.com/en-us/azure/azure-functions/functions-overview)
+> when you are getting started with [Azure functions](https://learn.microsoft.com/en-us/azure/azure-functions/functions-overview)
 > in Java.

 ## Introduction

-Cloud computing is one of the most discussed topics in the tech industry with its ability to scale up and down infrastructure instantly, serverless apps are just a few benefits to start with.
+Cloud computing is one of the most discussed topics in the tech industry.
+Its ability to scale up and down infrastructure instantly, serverless apps are just a few benefits to start with.
 In this article, we are going write the function as a service(FaaS)e i.e. serverless function that would interact with data via a database to produce meaningful results.

-## Prerequisite
+## Prerequisites

-1. [Microsoft Azure](https://azure.microsoft.com/en-us) account that we will be using for running and deploying our serverless function, if you don't have you can set it up for free.
+1. [Microsoft Azure](https://azure.microsoft.com/en-us) account that we will be using for running and deploying our serverless function, if you don't have one you can sign up for free.

-2. [MongoDB Atlas](https://www.mongodb.com/cloud/atlas/register) account, which is cloud based document database and can be set up for free.
+2. [MongoDB Atlas](https://www.mongodb.com/cloud/atlas/register) account which is a cloud based document database, and you can sign up for an account for free.

-3. [IntelliJ IDE](https://www.jetbrains.com/idea/download/#section=mac) to aid our development activities for this tutorial.
+3. [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/download/)  to aid our development activities for this tutorial.
 If this is not your preferred IDE then you can use other IDEs like Eclipse, Visual Studio, etc.
 4. An
    [Azure supported Java Development Kit (JDK)](https://learn.microsoft.com/en-us/azure/developer/java/fundamentals/java-support-on-azure) for Java, version 8 or 11.
-5. Basic understanding of JAVA programming language.
+5. Basic understanding of Java programming language.

 ## Serverless function: Hello World!